makdoodie/makdoodie/README.md

 ### 🌱 Currently Learning

-- **Basic Cryptography**: Diving into the fundamentals of encryption and security.
-- **Windows Form Applications**: Exploring GUI-based apps development in Visual Studio.
+- **Windows Form Applications**: Exploring and Developing GUI-based apps development in Visual Studio.
-- **CTF Challenges on Hack The Box**: Enhancing cybersecurity skills and understanding various scenarios through challenges on Hack The Box.
+- **CTF Challenges on Hack The Box**: Deepening my understanding of Linux systems and server management through practical scenarios and challenges on Hack The Box.

 ---